AdobeDocs/campaign-standard-learn.en/help/acs/privacy/create-and-track-privacy-requests.md

 team: TM
 ---

-# Create and track privacy requests through the Adobe Campaign user interface
+# Manually creating and tracking privacy requests

 Adobe Campaign allows you to create access and delete requests of PII data in compliance with privacy acts such as GDPR and CCPA.